Sourced from the world’s purest commercial deposit of white pumice, SoilRox™ is effective, economical, sustainable, and ready to blend into soil.

 Why SoilRox™ Works

-Though lightweight, SoilRox is somewhat heavier than perlite and vermiculite, and so does not tend to work its way to the surface over time.
+Though naturally lightweight—important for engineered soils designed for roof gardens and raised planter beds—SoilRox is a bit heavier than expanded perlite and vermiculite, so does not tend to work its way to the surface over time.
 The irregular, grippy edges of the stone also work to bind it into the soil matrix.

-Organic composts are wonderful and a great addition to any soil improvement effort, but any structural improvements from the compost breaks down over time as the compost is consumed.
-Without a steady schedule of compost re-application and blending/tilling, the soil tightens and returns to its poor native state.
+Organic composts are wonderful and a great addition to any soil improvement effort, but any structural improvements from the compost are lost as, over time, compost breaks down and is consumed.
+Without a steady schedule of compost re-application and blending/tilling, the structural advantage provided by compost is lost as the soil returns to its poorly structured native state.
 SoilRox is inorganic and will not break down.
-It remains indefinitely in the soil, providing vital structural support.
-In applications that are not replanted on a annual basis—like a lawn or any other living ground cover—that’s an extremely valuable benefit.
+It remains indefinitely in the soil, providing vital structural support in terms of drainage, moisture retention, nutrient retention, and elemental tilth.
+In applications that are not replanted on a annual basis—like lawns and other living ground covers, perennial flower beds, fruit-bearing plots, damaged soil reclamation projects, drainage and bio-filtration constructs—that’s an extremely valuable benefit4.

 SoilRox is easily blended with composts to provide the ideal long-term solution to fix-it and forget-it applications like lawns, parks, runoff control constructs, and reclamation projects.
 The compost provides the kick-start nutrient base to poor or damaged soils, with the pumice remains long after the compost is consumed to provide the elemental tilth that in necessary for the on-going vitality of the newly-established vegatative cover.